 4. Build, Measure, Learn

-Once you have prioritised what needs to be built first, having a feedback loop to help you make decisions about ongoing development is best practice.
+Once a team has prioritised what needs to be built first, having a feedback loop to help make decisions about ongoing development is important.

 The 'build, measure and learn approach' is the basis of the Lean Startup Methodology and provides a framework for product development.

 The simplest version of the product should be built first, to see if and how it's used by the customer.
 This means building the minimum amount of features necessary, to test whether the core value of the product is something customers want and will use.

 The only way to know if this is true is to measure their important behaviours and get feedback.
 Tools that allow you to track user behaviours, such as Hotjar, and on-site, real-time feedback software, such as Intercom or Freshchat are useful for measuring and learning from users.

 These learnings are used to inform further product development.

 The work done within a business should be optimised towards a set of key metrics that indicates if the product is valuable to users.